ALL

-Suicide is a traumatic event.
-If you’ve lost someone to suicide, you may feel numb and in shock for many weeks or longer.
+If you’ve lost someone to suicide, you may feel numb and in shock for weeks or longer.
 The feeling of shock helps to protect you from the pain of what's happened.

-You may find it hard to think clearly, forget things, or find you can’t stop asking, “Why?”
+You may have trouble thinking clearly, forget things, or find you can’t stop asking, “why?”
 These reactions are normal, as are other strong feelings such as:

 Sometimes people who've lost someone to suicide have suicidal thoughts themselves.